 Read all about the Andros Routes mission on the official website.

-Disclosure: Fast Ferries kindly offered us tickets to and from Andros for our recent trip free of charge but, as always, we express nothing but our very own and honest opinion about the experience we had.
+Disclosure: Fast Ferries kindly offered us complimentary tickets to and from Andros for our recent trip but, as always, we express nothing but our very own and honest opinion about the experience we had.